Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

-Figure~\ref{fig:evolution_distribution} reveals fundamental shifts in the global distribution of geopolitical relations across six decades.
-During the Cold War intensification (1960--1980), the 5th percentile declined from $-0.15$ to $-0.10$ while upper percentiles remained stable, widening the distribution substantially.
-The 1970 and 1980 distributions exhibit clear bimodality---with peaks at 0.2 and $-0.05$ in 1970, and at 0.25 with substantial negative mass in 1980---capturing the division into opposing geopolitical camps.
+Figure~\ref{fig:evolution_distribution} documents shifts in the global distribution of geopolitical alignment across six decades.
+During the Cold War era (1960--1991), the 5th percentile fluctuated between $-0.30$ and $-0.15$, reflecting the volatile position of countries caught in superpower competition, while upper percentiles remained relatively stable.
+The 1970 and 1980 distributions are left-skewed---with a primary peak around 0.2 and considerable mass extending into negative territory---capturing the division into opposing geopolitical camps.

-The post-Cold War transformation (1980--2010) brought dramatic convergence: the 5th percentile improved from $-0.10$ to 0.10, the median rose from 0.25 to 0.32, and the distribution became strongly unimodal with its mode at 0.35.
-By 2010, virtually no mass remained below 0.1, reflecting the globalization era's widespread cooperation.
-The 2010--2019 period shows a modest reversal---the 5th percentile declined slightly to 0.10, variance increased, and some negative values reappeared---though the distribution remains predominantly positive with its mode unchanged at 0.35.\footnote{The percentile spread narrowed from approximately 0.55 (ranging from $-0.10$ to 0.45) during peak Cold War to 0.25 (0.10 to 0.35) by 2010, before widening again to 0.30 by 2019.
-This compression and re-expansion of the distribution aligns with the rise and partial retreat of economic globalization.}
+The post-Cold War transformation (1992--2010) brought broad convergence: the 5th percentile improved sharply from $-0.15$ to nearly 0.0 and the median rose from 0.20 to above 0.30.
+By 2010, the distribution concentrated tightly around 0.25 with minimal mass below 0.0, reflecting the globalization era's widespread cooperation.
+The 2010--2024 period shows a reversal: the 5th percentile declined back toward 0.0, variance increased, and the 2020 distribution shows renewed dispersion with a flattened peak and re-emerging left tail extending below 0.0.\footnote{The percentile spread narrowed from roughly 0.75 (ranging from $-0.30$ to 0.45) during peak Cold War to 0.35 (0.0 to 0.35) by 2010, before widening again to 0.40 by 2024.
+This compression and re-expansion of the distribution aligns with the rise and partial retreat of economic globalization.} The measure recovers these historical phases without imposing them ex ante.\footnote{Summary statistics by decade, including means and standard deviations, appear in Table~\ref{tab:geo_relation_summary_stats} (Appendix~\ref{app_a:geo_relations}).}

-These distributional dynamics validate our measure's ability to capture macro-historical transformations through purely data-driven patterns that align with established historical periodization: Cold War intensification (widening percentile gaps through 1980), post-Cold War convergence (compression and rightward shift from 1990--2010), and contemporary re-differentiation (renewed dispersion with a persistent positive mode from 2010--2019).
-Table~\ref{tab:geo_relation_summary_stats} in Appendix~\ref{app_a:geo_relations} provides additional summary statistics by decade.